 Each Occupational Safety and Health student has access to various professional organizations and current events within these organizations.
 These organizations enable occupational safety and health students to look closely into their chosen area of study reviewing opportunities and information relative to current events in that field.
 Participation in student chapters of certain professional organizations is strongly encouraged.

 Founded in 1939, AIHA is a nonprofit organization devoted to achieving and maintaining the highest professional standards for its members.
 More than half of 10,000 members are certified industrial hygienists (CIHs), and many hold other professional designations.
 AIHA administers comprehensive education programs that keep occupational and environmental health and safety (OEHS) professionals current in the field of industrial hygiene.
+AIHA is one of the largest international associations serving OEHS professionals practicing industrial hygiene and is a resource for those in large corporations, small businesses and who work independently as consultants.

 The Human Factors and Ergonomics Society is an interdisciplinary nonprofit organization of professional people who are involved in the human factors field.
 The Society promotes the discovery and exchange of knowledge concerning the characteristics of human beings that are applicable to the design of systems and devices of all kinds.
 It furthers serious consideration of such knowledge in the assignment of appropriate functions for humans and machines, whether people serve as operators, maintainers, or users in the system.
 It advocates systematic use of such knowledge to achieve compatibility in the design of interactive systems of people, machines, and environments to ensure their effectiveness, safety, and ease of performance.
 The Society encourages appropriate education and training for those entering the human factors profession and for those who conceive, design, develop, manufacture, test, manage, and participate in systems.
 The purpose inherent in human factors research and application is to contribute to overall human well-being.